zakwanhaj/mygengo-ruby/README.md

 Tests - Running Them, etc
 ------------------------------------------------------------------------------------------------------
 myGengo has a full suite of tests, however they're not currently automated.
-Each script in the _examples_ directory tests a different myGengo API endpoint; run against those if you wish to test for now.
+Each script in the _examples_ directory tests a different Gengo API endpoint; run against those if you wish to test for now.

 Question, Comments, Complaints, Praise?
 ------------------------------------------------------------------------------------------------------
 If you have questions or comments and would like to reach us directly, please feel free to do so at the following outlets.
 We love hearing from developers!

-Email: api [at] mygengo dot com
+Email: api [at] gengo dot com
 Twitter: **[@mygengo_dev](http://twitter.com/mygengo_dev)**

 If you come across any issues, please file them on the **[Github project issue tracker](https://github.com/myGengo/mygengo-ruby/issues)**.
 Thanks!